Evrytania/LTE-Cell-Scanner/README.md

 ATTENTION!!!
 Please use release version instead of dev trunk if you want a 100% workable program.

 ATTENTION!!!
 If you got -4(CL_MEM_OBJECT_ALLOCATION_FAILURE) or -5(CL_OUT_OF_RESOURCES) error in some OpenCL platform-device, try smaller PPM value to narrow frequency offset range (only valid in original twist mode: -t).

-MATLAB algorithm study and experiments are in : https://github.com/JiaoXianjun/rtl-sdr-LTE .
-Moved to Matlab dir this repo now.

 See TODO if you want to contribute.
 Any questions or interests, feel free to contact me. putaoshu@gmail.com